sunmait/sunmait-career-day/server/README.md

 ### Installation

-To run server locally install nodejs version >= 8.6.0.
-Also you need to have MySQL running on your local machine.
+You need to have MySQL running on your local machine.
 MySQL server config file located in:

 ```sh
 /API/config/default.example